 My appreciation for Art Bell also ties into my father because it was he who first introduced me to his Sunday night “Dreamland” program locally on WLS-AM, sometime back in the mid to late 1990s.
-My dad was so intrigued with how different the subject matter was and suggested I sample the show.
-While my father did find Bell’s program to be interesting, he was quick to make sure that I understood the subject matter was pure theater and to only enjoy it as such.
+My dad was so intrigued with how different the subject matter was and suggested I give the show a sample listen, but not without clarifying that much of the discussion was out of bounds of reality and to only enjoy it as entertainment.

-Once Bell stopped doing his Sunday night show, my dad never got to listen to him live again since he normally was not awake during Bell’s regular “Coast to Coast AM” overnight show.
-Over the years, I sensed that my dad would enjoy the occasional conversation when I would share with him something unusual I heard on Bell’s program.
-A fond memory I have to this day is when we both listened to a podcast of Bell’s then shortly-lived SiriusXM show “Dark Matter” while on the way home from a weekend in Wisconsin.
+Once Bell stopped doing his Sunday night show, my dad never got to listen to his live broadcasts again since he normally was not awake during Bell’s regular “Coast to Coast AM” overnight show.
+Over the years, I sensed that my dad enjoyed the occasional conversation when I shared something unusual I heard on Bell’s program.
+A fond memory I have to this day is when we both listened to a podcast of Bell’s then shortly-lived SiriusXM show “Dark Matter” while on the road to and from a weekend in Wisconsin.

-For my dad’s birthday last year, I bought him an Amazon Echo Dot so that he could easily stream any radio station he wanted without having to bother with the dials and static interference of an basic terrestrial radio, which he had still been reliant on.
+For my dad’s birthday last year, I bought him an Amazon Echo Dot so that he could easily stream any radio station he wanted without having to bother with the dials and static interference of a terrestrial radio, which he had still been reliant on.
 As I was helping him setup the Echo Dot, I was explaining to him how he could also listen to Internet only streams beyond terrestrial radio, when I thought of TuneIn Radio.
-I had come across years ago various streams on TuneIn that (illegally) played Bell’s older shows.
+I had come across years ago various streams on TuneIn dedicated to playing pirated recordings of Bell’s older shows from the 1990s and 2000s.
 To my surprise, those channels still existed.
 I wrote them down and taught him how to play those streams on the Echo.

 Today, it is my father who now shares with me some of the not so ordinary things he hears while listening to those old Art Bell shows.
-Even though we both are well aware that the subject matter is mostly nonsense, we have enjoyed partaking on the ride.
+Even though we both are well aware that the subject matter is mostly not real, we have enjoyed partaking on the ride.

 Thank you, Art.